matt-komm/stpol/README.md

 ### Make sure you have sourced cmsset

 >source /cvmfs/cms.cern.ch/cmsset_default.sh

-or by using the following script
+or by using the following command

 >source setenv.sh

 ### Create the workspace (lite)

+If you only need to install the python dependencies without CMSSW, you can executel the following

 > ./setup/install_pylibs.sh